chinapedia/wikipedia.abstract.en/Page/Slavic_languages.md

 Lockwood also notes that these languages have "enriched" themselves by drawing on Church Slavonic for the vocabulary of abstract concepts.
 The situation in the Catholic countries, where Latin was more important, was different.
 The Polish Renaissance poet Jan Kochanowski and the Croatian Baroque writers of the 16th century all wrote in their respective vernaculars (though Polish itself had drawn amply on Latin in the same way Russian would eventually draw on Church Slavonic).

-beresta.jpgian children were literate enough to send each other letters written on birch bark.]]
+ian children were literate enough to send each other letters written on birch bark.]]
 Although Church Slavonic hampered vernacular literatures, it fostered Slavonic literary activity and abetted linguistic independence from external influences.
 Only the Croatian vernacular literary tradition nearly matches Church Slavonic in age.
 It began with the Vinodol Codex and continued through the Renaissance until the codifications of Croatian in 1830, though much of the literature between 1300 and 1500 was written in much the same mixture of the vernacular and Church Slavonic as prevailed in Russia and elsewhere.

 The most important early monument of Croatian literacy is the Baška tablet from the late 11th century.
 It is a large stone tablet found in the small Church of St. Lucy, Jurandvor on the Croatian island of Krk, containing text written mostly in Čakavian dialect in angular Croatian Glagolitic script.
 The independence of Dubrovnik facilitated the continuity of the tradition.

-ZographensisColour.jpg_, canonical monument of Old Church Slavonic/Old Bulgarian.]]
+_, canonical monument of Old Church Slavonic/Old Bulgarian.]]
 More recent foreign influences follow the same general pattern in Slavic languages as elsewhere and are governed by the political relationships of the Slavs.
 In the 17th century, bourgeois Russian (_delovoi jazyk'') absorbed German words through direct contacts between Russians and communities of German settlers in Russia.
 In the era of Peter the Great, close contacts with France invited countless loan words and calques from French, a significant fraction of which not only survived but also replaced older Slavonic loans.
 In the 19th century, Russian influenced most literary Slavic languages by one means or another.

 Differentiation